 I was unprepared with this Southeastern France trip.
-The original plan was from Paris after the opening of Photoquai 2013 will go directly to Barcelona and meet up with my friend, Eduard, who has been studying and describing new beetle species that I’ve sent to him over the years.
+The original plan was after the opening of Photoquai 2013 in Paris, will go directly to Barcelona.
+There I will meet up with my friend, Eduard.
+He has studying and describing new beetle species that I’ve sent to him over the years.
 But for reasons that I can no longer recall, I booked a high speed train from Paris to Carcassonne.
-But unfortunately, I mistakenly booked a hotel far from the city center and instead thought of going to Lourdes for the Marian site.
-But it all came to naught as I eventually realized that with the short time I had, Lourdes would never materialize.
+Unfortunately, I mistakenly booked a hotel far from the city center.
+And instead of going to Lourdes for the Marian site I had to drop it due to time constraints.
 So instead, I took a train to Toulouse to explore for a day.

 There is still so much to explore around Toulouse, places like different museums showcasing ancient to modern art, the Jacobin monastery from the 13th century, the Capitole grounds, the Sunday markets and the Canal du Midi.
-Perhaps, when I am able to go back, would definitely stay for a few more days and enjoy a slower paced exploration.
+Perhaps, when I am able to go back, would definitely stay for a few more days and do slower exploration.